eleda77/eleda77.github.io/docs/vocab_list.md

 **sibship** - a group of offspring having the same two parents

 **sidereal** - of or with respect to the distant stars (i.e. the constellations or fixed stars, not the sun or planets)

+**sinopia** - a dark reddish-brown natural earth pigment, widely used in Classical Antiquity and the Middle Ages for painting, and during the Renaissance it was often used on the rough initial layer of plaster for the underdrawing for a fresco

 **sinter** - a rocky material that forms around geysers and hot springs